videolan/vlc/share/lua/README.txt

 d:add_html( text, ... ): Create a rich text label with caption "text" (string), that supports basic HTML formatting (such as <i> or <h1> for instance). d:add_text_input( text, ... ): Create an editable text field, in order to read user input. d:add_password( text, ... ): Create an editable text field, in order to read user input.
-Text entered in this box will not be readable (replaced by asterisks). d:add_check_box( text, ... ): Create a check box with a text.
+Text entered in this box will not be readable (replaced by asterisks). d:add_check_box( text, state, ... ): Create a check box with a text.
 They have a boolean state (true/false). d:add_dropdown( ... ): Create a drop-down widget.
 Only 1 element can be selected the same time. d:add_list( ... ): Create a list widget.
 Allows multiple or empty selections. d:add_image( path, ... ): Create an image label. path is a relative or absolute path to the image on the local computer.